Direct Detection and Cosmological Constraints of Dark Matter with Dark Dipoles

 where $\theta'$ denotes the $CP$-violating phase in the dark sector. $\theta'$ appeared in the electric dipole $d_{\chi}$ relies on the $CP$ violation in the dark sector and it is a free parameter, but we simply ignore the contribution $d_{\chi}$ in the following analysis.
 As with the previous subsection, we may consider the two benchmark mass parameters, $m_{A'}=3m_{\chi}$ and $m_{A'}=0.1m_{\chi}$.
 However, the dipole moments scale as

-This scaling indicates that the direct-detection constraints for the dark-dipole DM is irrelevant even if we take $\epsilon \simeq 1$ for heavier dark photon case, $m_{A'} = 3m_{\chi}$, as shown in \zcref{fig:constraints_dipole}.
+This scaling indicates that the direct-detection constraints for the dark-dipole DM is irrelevant even if we take $\epsilon \simeq 1$ for heavier dark photon case, $m_{A'} = 3m_{\chi}$, as shown in Fig.~\ref{fig:constraints_dipole}.
 Hence, we omit a constraint plot for $m_{A'} = 3m_{\chi}$.
-The constraints on the kinetic mixing $\epsilon$ with assuming the form of \zcref{eq:dipole_expression} are presented in \zcref{fig:epsilon_constraint}.
+The constraints on the kinetic mixing $\epsilon$ with assuming the form of Eq.~\eqref{eq:dipole_expression} are presented in Fig.~\ref{fig:epsilon_constraint}.

 The DarkSide-50 has put a constraint on the kinetic mixing $\epsilon \gtrsim 10^{-3}$ for DM mass of $1 \text{--} 10 \, \mathrm{GeV}$ ($0.1 \text{--} 1 \, \mathrm{GeV}$ dark photon), and electron-recoil experiments (XENON10 and XENONnT) have put constraints $\epsilon \gtrsim 10^{-2}$ for sub-GeV DM.
-In addition, as discussed in \zcref{sec:darkphoton}, there is a $N_\mathrm{eff}$ constraint on the late-time decay of dark photon, depicted as the light-pink shaded region.
+In addition, as discussed in Section~\ref{sec:darkphoton}, there is a $N_\mathrm{eff}$ constraint on the late-time decay of dark photon, depicted as the light-pink shaded region.
 Here, we assume that the dark sector is thermalized well through the dark photon portal.
-This assumption would be reasonable in this case: even though DM is neutral under $U(1)_D$, but the heavier charged states or charged constituents (such as quarks for neutron) are required to generate the magnetic dipole moment for DM.
+This assumption would be reasonable in this case: even though DM is neutral under $U(1)_D$, the heavier charged states or charged constituents (such as quarks for neutron) are required to generate the magnetic dipole moment for DM.
 It indicates that the dark sector and the SM sector share their temperatures in the early Universe.